 It might sound clichéd to say this, but the fact of the matter is that it still rings true – if you’re not on the first page of Google, your customer’s can’t find you.
 And if they can’t find you, you don’t exist, your product doesn’t exist.

-- Percentage of local Google searches carried out with the intention of buying a product – 55%
+- Local Google searches carried out with the intention of buying a product – 55%

-- Percentage of people using Google searches that will log on to local search first to find their offline purchases – 70%
+- People using Google searches that will log on to local search first to find their offline purchases – 70%

-- Percentage of Google searches that end in offline purchases – 90%
+- Google searches that end in offline purchases – 90%

 So you can see, even if you’re a bricks and mortar only business, even if you never have any intention of adding any type of ecommerce to your website, it’s still going to benefit your business to use local marketing to be on the first page of Google.